-Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for humanities/fine arts in A.A. and A.S. degree programs.
+Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for hymanitical fine arts in A.A. and A.S. doorse programs.
+This course has been approved to meet the humanities/fine arts in A.A. and A.S. degree programs.
 This course has been approved to meet the humanities/fine arts requirement in A.A.S. degree programs.

-ENG 262 World Literature II
+World Literature II ENG 262